An alternative route to Gillette Stadium for Patriots fans

 Alexander Galinelli of Warren won the Myra Kraft Community MVP Award.

-“That award represents my years of volunteerism in the fire service and in the military,” said Galinelli.
+“That award represents my years of volunteerism in the fire service and in the military,” Galinelli said.

-“They sent me two complimentary tickets come to season-opening, which I have never been to a game.”
+“They sent me two complimentary tickets come to season-opening, which I have never been to a game,” he said.

-Alexander Galinelli joined the fire service at age 16, then spent 4-years in the United States Navy during the Vietnam War.
+Galinelli joined the fire service at age 16, then spent four years in the United States Navy during the Vietnam War.

 “When I came back (from the war) I stayed as a volunteer (in the fire service),” he said.
 “I went up through the ranks, lieutenant, assistant chief, then chief of the department.
 I was chief of the Central Fire Department in Warren for 30-years.”